-Start-up – CanSense, which has developed an accurate, fast and non-invasive diagnostic for early detection of bowel cancer using a simple blood sample.
-The technology enables GPs to make quicker decisions and speeds up the diagnostic process for the patients at greatest risk.
+Innovation – CanSense has developed an accurate, fast, non-invasive diagnostic for early detection of cancer using a simple blood sample.
+The technology allows GPs to make informed decisions quickly, speeding up the diagnostic process for those at greater risk and therefore reducing patient anxiety.

 Start-up – Llusern Scientific, a spin-out from the University of South Wales, has developed an affordable, rapid test to detect Covid-19 within 30 minutes.
 Requiring minimal user training and no need for a lab, the diagnostic platform has the potential to be truly transformative.

 Partnership with the NHS – DTR Medical has worked in partnership with ENT surgeons to develop the SNAP endoscopic guide.
 This enables surgeons to re-start vital Nasendoscopies, which are critical in the diagnosis of head and neck cancer, by reducing Covid-19 risks for the clinician.

 Export – Sharp Clinical has invested in a new commercial expansion offering blister and carton packaging as well as serialisation and labelling, enhancing their export capabilities to international markets.
 The company saw a 50% return on investment from export sales within the first four months.

 Outstanding Covid Achievement – Bond Digital Health has created a digital platform, called Transform, for the rapid diagnostics industry to digitise and share data in real time.
 As part of a global consortium producing a rapid antigen test for Covid-19, Bond’s platform has helped decision makers to monitor the spread and manage the outbreak.